PRESS RELEASE: S2O Design and Engineering Leading Design and Construction of the Houston Community College Regional Response Operation Center

 S2O Design is providing overall project design and construction oversight, bringing highly specialized technical expertise with hydraulic engineering, site design, and construction.
 S2O Design’s team has designed and built some of the most advanced recirculating whitewater venues in the world, including the U.S. National Whitewater Center in Charlotte, NC; Riversports Rapids in Oklahoma City; the Lee Valley Whitewater Center in London, home of the 2012 Olympics; and the forthcoming Montgomery Whitewater project in Montgomery, AL.

-The New York State Preparedness Training Center in Oriskany, NY, operated by the New York State Division of Homeland Security, is the only other mock urban flood training center in the country.
+Design of the Regional Response Operation Center is loosely based on the S2O-designed New York State Preparedness Training Center in Oriskany, NY.
+Operated by the New York State Division of Homeland Security, the project is the only other mock urban flood training center in the country.

 Dallas-based Huitt-Zollars, Inc. is the prime consultant of the project and architect of the training building.
 The project is in the final design and value engineering phase.
 Groundbreaking is projected for spring 2023.